On the Trade-off between Redundancy and Local Coherence in Summarization: Experimental Setup

 \subsection{Comparison Systems}

-We report results on a range of standard baselines as well as unsupervised systems.
-Standard extractive baselines include \textsc{Lead} (selecting the leading sentences of a document until budget is met), \textsc{Random} (randomly sampling sentences following a uniform distribution), and \textsc{Random-Wgt} (sentences are sampled with probability proportional to the length of the section they belong to).
+In addition to the discussed and proposed models, we report results on a range of standard heuristic and unsupervised baseline systems.
+As heuristic baselines, we include the following: extractive oracle, \textsc{Ext-Oracle}, which consists of greedily selecting a set of sentences that maximize the sum of ROUGE-1 and ROUGE-2 scores w.r.t.\ the reference summary; \textsc{Lead}, selecting the leading sentences of a document until the budget is met; and \textsc{Random}, randomly sampling sentences following a uniform distribution.
+Next, we elaborate on the training details and hyper-parameter configuration of our reward-based and unsupervised systems.

+\paragraph{Supervised and Reinforcement Learning Systems.} We report the performance of \textsc{E.LG} as a reference for an informativeness-oriented baseline, and use checkpoints provided by \cite{xiao2020systematically}.
+For redundancy-oriented model \textsc{E.LG-MMRSel+}, we use the default hyper-parameter configuration \cite{xiao2020systematically} and set $\lambda_\text{R}=0.6$, $\gamma_\text{R}=0.99$.
+For local coherence-oriented model \textsc{E.LG-CCL}, we tune $\lambda_{\text{LC}}$ over validation sets and set it to $\lambda_{\text{LC}}=0.2$.
+Both models were trained using Adam optimizer \cite{loshchilov2018decoupled}, batch size of \num{32}, learning rate of $10^{-7}$, and trained for \num{20} epochs, with the best checkpoint selected based on the sum of ROUGE-1 and ROUGE-2 scores.

+In addition, we compare against \textsc{MemSum} \cite{gu2022memsum}, a model that employs a multi-step episodic Markov decision process that samples a candidate summary sentence by sentence instead of sampling the complete summary via a single action \cite{narayan2018ranking,dong-etal-2018-banditsum}.
+Crucially, \textsc{MemSum} incorporates an \textit{extraction history} module that informs the agent about the information already selected and hence, minimize redundancy in the final summary.
+Although the model is trained to produce a \textit{stop} action, we stop extraction once the budget is met in order to have a fairer comparison with other baselines in terms of summary length.

+Finally, we do not include supervised baselines that require the calculation of coreference chains or rhetorical structure trees over the input document, such as DiscoBERT \cite{xu2020discourse}, because of their limited applicability in out-of-domain scenarios and their inability to process documents of the length analyzed in this paper.

+\paragraph{Unsupervised Systems.} For the proposed KvD systems, we perform hyper-parameter tuning over the validation sets and set the maximum recall path length $R=5$, maximum tree persistence $\Psi=8$, working memory capacity $\texttt{WM}=100$ for both \textsc{TreeKvD} and \textsc{GraphKvD}.
+For proposition scoring in \textsc{GraphKvD}, the decay factor is set to $\beta=0.01$.